JeffersonLab/analyzer/SDK/README.md

 Compatibility
 -------------

-The examples have been tested with C++ Analyzer 1.7.
-Earlier analyzer versions will not work.
-Later versions may work, but this is not guaranteed.
+The examples have been tested with C++ Analyzer 1.8.